-As outlined in Iowa Code Chapter 461, the following are examples of initiatives and programs that the Natural Resources and Outdoor Recreation Trust Fund could support:
+As outlined in Iowa Code Chapter 461, the following are examples of Soil Conservation and Water Resources initiatives and programs that the Natural Resources and Outdoor Recreation Trust Fund could support:

-• Cost Share for Erosion Control: Over \$15 million in requests for terraces, waterways, grade stabilization structures, water and sediment control basins and other permanent practices were pending in the fall of 2017 that could not be implemented at the current funding level.
+• Cost Share for Erosion Control: Over \$6.6 million in requests for terraces, waterways, grade stabilization structures, water and sediment control basins and other permanent practices were pending in the fall of 2019 that could not be implemented at the current funding level.
 This funding will allow for more emphasis on incentives to promote improved management systems that often require more intensive input by landowners such as cover crops.
 In addition, tillage management incentives would assure adequate crop residue levels to protect soil health and water quality as producers pursue expanded production opportunities.
 This program assists landowners in reducing erosion and sediment and nutrient delivery to water bodies.
-It also protects the soil resource to sustain agriculture production and state's economic base
+It also protects the soil resource to sustain agriculture production and the state's economic base